ent/ent/doc/md/tutorial-todo-crud.md

 ---
 id: tutorial-todo-crud
-title: Queries and Mutations
+title: Query and Mutation
-sidebar_label: Queries and Mutations
+sidebar_label: Query and Mutation
 ---

 After setting up our project, we're ready to create our Todo list and query it.